 With Halloween fast approaching, the Bram Stoker Festival is the perfect activity for anyone looking for a spooky outing in Dublin.
-Taking place from 23-26th October, the city will come alive with creepy crawlies, gruesome ghouls and an array of frightening activities for you to sink your teeth into.
-This grisly event takes visitors on a walk through Dublin’s dark side, with heart-racing adventures and creepy living stories for adults and children alike.
+During the festival, the city comes alive with creepy crawlies, gruesome ghouls, and an array of frightening activities for you to sink your teeth into.
+This grisly event takes visitors on a walk through Dublin‘s dark side, with heart-racing adventures and creepy living stories for adults and children alike.

 Attracting 40,000 scare-hungry visitors each year, the festival is supported by Dublin City Council, Fáilte Ireland and presented by the brilliant Project Arts Centre.
 The Bram Stoker festival provides family fun, art installations, literature and drama at various venues across Dublin – all in celebration of the locally born writer.
-To give you a taste of what to expect, 2014’s line-up included a Goths Vs Zombies dance-off, a shapeshifter’s ball, a goth karaoke and a Literary Death Match.
+To give you a taste of what to expect, recent line-ups included a Goths Vs Zombies dance-off, a shapeshifter’s ball, a goth karaoke, and a Literary Death Match.

-The event listings for 2015 will let you experience everything from gruesome B-side movie screenings to eerie spoken word poetry and elaborate undead parades.
+Expect everything from gruesome B-side movie screenings, to eerie spoken word poetry and elaborate undead parades.
 Kids and adults alike will love the scary walk taking place in the candlelit Marsh’s Library where Bram Stoker once read, but keep your eyes peeled for vampires and spiders!

 The biggest highlight of the festival for many visitors is the incredible undead parade known as the Macnas Twilight Procession.
 When darkness falls, all manner of half-living monsters march through the city alongside drummers, dancers and musicians.
 Finishing at Wolfe Tone Square, the march of demonic floats is great fun and a visual spectacle not to be missed.